 Relinkage Case Management for HBV and HCV is Needed

-So far, sixty-five organizations have submitted proposals across three rounds of funding.
-Applicant organizations ranged from departments of health to large hospital systems, small clinics and non-profits of varying size and reach.
-Each proposal attests to the need for services focused on reconnecting people with chronic Hepatitis B or C, and who have fallen out of care, to the support they need.
+43 organizations have been awarded grants across four rounds of funding.
+Grantee organizations ranged from departments of health to large hospital systems, small clinics and non-profits of varying size and reach.
+Each program attests to the need for services focused on reconnecting people with chronic Hepatitis B or C, and who have fallen out of care, to the support they need.

 The Good News and the Bad News (Which Is Also Good News)